Former – Labelling requirements for meat and poultry products

 Generally, coined names are not acceptable as common names.
 However, in some cases, coined names have been accepted as common names for unstandardized foods because they have become known to consumers over a long period of time or are commonly known.
 Coined names most commonly used for meat products (definition) include: fingers, nuggets, sticks and strips.

-Products that are made from a solid piece of meat may use terms such as "Nuggets", "Fingers", etc. as part of the common name without further qualifications, e.g., "Chicken Nuggets".
+Products that are made from a solid piece of meat may use terms such as "Nuggets", "Fingers", etc. as part of the common name without further qualifications, for example, "Chicken Nuggets".

-Products made from meat that has been chopped and formed may use terms such as "Nuggets", "Fingers" etc. as part of the common name provided the common name accurately describes the form of the meat, e.g., "Chicken Nuggets, Chopped and Formed".
+Products made from meat that has been chopped and formed may use terms such as "Nuggets", "Fingers" etc. as part of the common name provided the common name accurately describes the form of the meat, for example, "Chicken Nuggets, Chopped and Formed".

-Products made from chopped meat and containing fillers may be described as "Nuggets", "Fingers" etc. provided a descriptive name immediately follows, e.g., "Nugget Shaped Chicken Burgers".
+Products made from chopped meat and containing fillers may be described as "Nuggets", "Fingers" etc. provided a descriptive name immediately follows, for example, "Nugget Shaped Chicken Burgers".
 Otherwise, the common name must fully describe the product.

 For more information on the use of coined names, refer to Distinctive common names.